 Support those causes that align with your company’s purpose and values

-When employees have a strong feeling about a topic, leaders then need to decide whether that stance makes sense for the company.
+When employees have a strong feeling about a topic, leaders then need to decide whether activism makes sense for the company.
 This is where having a strong purpose for the company and clear company values can be very critical.
 It also requires admitting at times that how you’ve handled something needs to change.
 A topic that hit WeSpire’s “we need to speak up as a company” threshold was joining other companies trying to convince the US government to remain in the Paris Accords.
 Not only is it a topic many of our employees are passionate about, but climate change poses serious business and personal risks for us and our customers.

 Respectfully decline to support those that don’t